4XVK/bashisms/README.md

 ## Usage

-If installed using the methods above, these functions can be referenced as bash functions on the command line
+If installed using the methods above, these functions can be referenced as functions on the command line

 ```
 > msync --help